vmware/versatile-data-kit/CONTRIBUTING.md

 ./cicd/build.sh
 ```

+Each component project is independently buildable and has independent CICD.
+This enables people to contribute only to specific component without needing to know anything about the other components.

-Each project has its own README.md with details on how to test (locally), build it, and run it.
+Each component project has its own README.md with specific details on how to test (locally), build it, and run it.
+Each component project also have "build.sh" scripts in their cicd/ folder that would build the whole component.
+Each component project also have its own .gitlab-ci.yml file with CICD definition.

 If in doubt, open the .gitlab-ci.yml file of the project.
 Read through the Gitlab CI file to find the build process confirmed to work by an automated continuous integration (CI).
 CI runs in Docker Linux containers, so if you have docker installed, you will be able to replicate the process.

-Each component project also have "build.sh" scripts in their cicd/ folder that would build the whole component.

 # How to prepare your change